|

 I have vast experience in facilitation (on and offline), project design and management, leading participatory processes, capacity development and training, and empathic communication.
 From TikTok to the UN, I love guiding companies, teams, and individuals in creating a creative, passionate, agile, and inclusive environment for them to connect, navigate through complexity, and co-create effective change.

-I am a member of the Ashoka changemakerXchange global community and facilitation team, and I was a facilitator of the UN’s RISE for Change program for social entrepreneurs.
+I am a member of the Ashoka changemakerXchange global community and facilitation team, where I currently facilitate the Changemakers for Democracy program, and I am the lead facilitator for the Unitar She Leads for Peace program.
+I was the lead facilitator for the Kofi Annan Foundation Changemakers Program, and facilitated the UN’s RISE for Change program for social entrepreneurs.

 I am also a pianist and a licensed tour guide with expertise in Christianity & Jerusalem :).